Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/SRPBatcher-Materials.md

 ## Shader compatibility

-All lit and unlit shaders in the the Universal Render Pipeline (URP) and the High Definition Render Pipeline (HDRP) fit this requirement (except for the particle versions of these shaders).
+All lit and unlit shaders in the Universal Render Pipeline (URP) and the High Definition Render Pipeline (HDRP) fit this requirement (except for the particle versions of these shaders).

 For a custom shader to be compatible with the SRP Batcher it must meet the following requirements: